Multivit4min/TS3-NodeJS-Library/README.md

 This will be parsed automatically and the Query will wait for the given time (normally its 1 second) + 100 additional milliseconds (sometimes it happens the query gets banned when still sending too early)

+# Update Notes from 1.x to 2.x

+With version 2.x support for Client Events has been dropped instead use the events from the main class TeamSpeak.
+Additionally it comes with `TeamSpeak.connect()` in order to use a promise to connect to a teamspeak server.
+Multiple node methods have been replaced with a getter for ex: `client.getDBID()` -> `client.databaseId`, `client.getUID()` -> `client.uniqueIdentifier`, `channel.getID()` -> `channel.cid`
+The testing environment now runs via jest which makes mocking and testing easier.
+Since this project now is written in TypeScript vscode should now be completely capable to autocomplete, so there is no need to update docs on @types.
+Documentation software has been switched from `documentation` to `typedoc`

 # Authors

 * **David Kartnaller** ([Multivit4min](https://github.com/Multivit4min)) - *Initial work*